Western mouse: Distribution and habitat

 The distribution range once extended across Southwest Australia and into the arid interior, this became restricted to a few areas near the Ravensthorpe Range, at Fitzgerald River National Park, and several isolated populations in the southern wheatbelt.

 This mouse lives in loamy soils in areas that have not been burnt recently, and not known at any location that has been subjected to fire in the preceding 30 to 50 years.
 The terrain has climax vegetation, especially the desert quandong Santalum acuminatum and sedge-like plants.

 The substrate of the ecological communities in which they are known to remain is sandy or sandy-clay soil that is often intermixed with gravel.

 Plant genera associated with their remnant sites are Eucalyptus, Acacia, Isopogon, Allocasuarina and Melaleuca, and the vegetation of their habitat is highly variable, including open woodlands, low and tall shrubland, mallee and heath in open to dense arrangements of plants.

 After being identified in 1951, the species was known by five specimens until the region's survey and collection of mammals was begun by the state's museum in 1971.

 Conservation

 The conservations status of the species was assessed as near threatened in 2016, with a declining population in an area of occupancy less than 200 km2.
 The fragmented populations inhabit remnants of its preferred habitat, estimated from earlier surveys to be greater than 10 and a decline less than 30% in three generations.

-Loss of habitat and a anthropogenic climate change is expected to impact upon the species population trajectory.
+Loss of habitat and an anthropogenic climate change is expected to impact upon the species population trajectory.